andreasorrentino1998/RemoteDisk/README.md

 # RemoteDisk

 A web server to access your files over the local network from any device.
-The server is powered by NodeJS.
+It is powered by React & NodeJS.

-**Note:** The project it's still work in progress and need a refactoring.
-Actually, it's just a a quick backbone implementation in order to get a working software soon :)

 ## Installation